How Long Do Sump Pumps Last?

 The more often your sump pump is used, the more often it needs to be replaced.
 Because of this variability, it’s better to time your replacement based on specific signs of a problem.
 In the next section, we’ll talk about some common signs that it’s time to replace your sump pump.

 9 Signs Your Sump Pump Needs to Be Replaced

-There are many ways to spot a sump pump that is past its prime and in need of replacement.
-For optimal safety and to save money on expensive water damage, you should go check on your sump pump at least once a year, preferably a month or so before your rainiest season.
+There are many ways to spot a sump pump that is past its prime and needing replacement.
+For optimal safety and to save money on expensive water damage, you should check your sump pump at least once a year, preferably a month or so before your rainiest season.
 When you check on it, look for the following nine signs of damage and old age:

 1. Strange Noises

 Any out-of-the-ordinary noises coming from your pump are most likely a sign that one or more parts are damaged or worn out.
 Rattling or grinding sounds, for example, probably mean you’ve got a damaged or jammed impeller, which is the fan at the bottom of your sump pump that pulls the water down.
 A loud motor probably means there’s a failed bearing.
 Whatever the strange noise is, it’s likely time to get a new one.